qbzzt/etherdocs/startingout/readme.md

 To interact with a network you an account (a public/private key pair).
 The easiest way to set one up is to use a wallet such as the [MetaMask](https://metamask.io/) browser extension for Chrome.
 It takes you through the process of creating an account.

 Note that this is a testing account.
-You may use the twelve word pass phrase for this account in your source code, source code you may commit to a public repository.
+You may use the twelve word mnemonic for this account in your source code, source code you may commit to a public repository.
 Do **not** use the same account to hold actual assets.

 ### Kovan